flesueur/mi-lxc/DETAILS.md

 * ecorp-router:
   * bird BGP daemon to alter BGP routing
 * ecorp-infra:
-  * http to server fake/malicious content
+  * http to serve fake/malicious content
+  * certbot pre-installed for ACME
+* This AS is used to impersonate Target

 ## MICA